SirSimonSays/FirtsGameSFML/README.txt

     Play:
         ./exe

+Documentiation:
+    the documentation is made with the help of Doxygen and you can find it in the /doc/html folder.
+If you open the index.html file you'll find a html page where is explain all about the game and the code.

 Bug:
     the biggest bug is on the score's assignment because it counts the number of platforms with whom the player collides but a collision with a platform doesn't correspond to a single collision;
     it depend's on how many cycles there are while you are on the platform.